 - Once the trial is passed add this technique to the list of Poka-Yoke processes to be performed each time on new releases.

 - Measure the success of this Poka-Yoke process.
 Check if this technique has really prevented or caught defects when happening.

 1. Defect Prevention:

-It is an activity in any software project to identify the root causes of defects and improve the processes to avoid introduction of defects, which helps in improving the quality of product.
+It is an activity in any software project to identify the root causes of defects and improve the processes to avoid introduction of defects, which helps in improving the quality of the product.

 In Defect prevention phase QAs are involved in analyzing and reviewing requirement specification document.
 While studying these documents QAs run into different queries or ambiguous requirements.
 QAs & other team members need to come up with such type of queries and get these resolved from stakeholders.
-So based on queries raised by team, stakeholder provide inputs & provide changed/updated requirement specification document.
+So based on queries raised by a team, stakeholder provide inputs & provide changed/updated requirement specification document.

 Cost of fixing defects in defect prevention stage is significantly lower than the fixing in later stages.